angelstam/course-material-system/README.md

 Showdown is a JavaScript Markdown to HTML converter.
 Showdown can be used client side (in the browser) or server side (with Node.js).

-A general Markdown to HTML contverter that could be used for a live preview.
+A general Markdown to HTML converter that could be used for a live preview.
 Last Updated in November 2022.

 ## Github API with octokit.js